xizhonghua/GreenDC-Summary/file/task-aware.md

     - Pros:
       - FIFO-LM (and even FIFO) can reduce both the average and the tail task completition times.
       - They do so by smoothing bursty arrivals and ensuring that a tasks' completion is only impacted by tasks that arrive before it.
 For example, data center applications typically have multiple stages where a subsequent stage can only start when the previous stage finishes.
 In such scenarios, FIFO scheudling can smooth out a burst of tasks that arrive at the first stage.
 As a result, task observe less contention at the later stages, thereby smoothing the tail completion time.

+### FIFO-LM detail
+- How to determine a task is heavy
+  - We assume that the data center has knowledge about task size distribution based on historically collected data.
+Based on this history, we need to identify a **threshold** (in terms of task size) beyong which we characterize a task as heavy. e.g., through the CDF curve in Figure 2 in [[Dogar-2014]](../papers/DogarK14_SIGCOMM_Decentralized-TaskScheduling-for-DCN.md).

 ### Simulation
 - How to generate task-aware workloads?
   - [[Dogar-2014]](../papers/DogarK14_SIGCOMM_Decentralized-TaskScheduling-for-DCN.md), each task has a global priority -- all flow within the task use this priority, irrespective of when these flow start and which part of the network they traverse.